 Designer: To be appraised, probably inspired by a lamp designed by Maison Charles, Paris: “Vase Roseaux” (reeds vase) and often sold as a Maison Charles lamp.
 The Maison Charles table lamps always have a stamp in the metal on the back of the foot with the company’s name on.
 The Vase Roseaux is still in production, you can find it on the website of Maison Charles: www.charles.fr. (link opens in a new window)

-Other Versions: Made in 2 sizes, the small editions uses 2 light bulbs.
+Other Versions: This Boulanger chrome reed table lamp exists in 2 sizes.
+The small version uses 2 light bulbs.
 Made in polished brass, black lacquered brass, brass and chrome… Many different lampshades.
 Made in several variations: with an ostrich egg, different base and so on.
-You can find many examples on this website.
+You can find many examples here on Vintageinfo.
 This chrome version is from the 1960s, to see on the wiring made by VLM Components.

 All the electric parts were made by VLM Components in the 1960s.
 The company was founded in 1945 in Buccinasco, a small village near Milan, Italy.
 The company became famous for the switches they produce since 1968, designed by Achille Castiglioni.